Get started

 Reduce reconfiguration during route discovery

-In client version 1.59.43 and later, app connectors immediately advertise all discovered IP addresses for a single domain resolution as a single route advertisement change rather than one advertisement per route.
-This change substantially reduces the number and frequency of disruptions during these more difficult rollouts.
+In Tailscale v1.59.43 and later, app connectors immediately advertise all discovered IPs for a single domain resolution as a single route change, not one per route.
+This change greatly cuts the number and frequency of disruptions during these rollouts.

 To reduce reconfiguration time during discovery, we recommend you choose one of the following strategies: